Impressive Collection of Baseball Memorabilia on Display at Elliott Museum in Martin County

 On the Elliott's website, you can watch videos of Jim Kaat, a St. Louis Cardinals pitcher on the team that won the 1982 World Series championship, Rusty Meacham, former Kansas City Royal's reliever and Rod Murphy, former Cincinnati Reds' reliever, talking about the museum's collection.

-The Elliott Museum in Stuart, Florida is well-supported by the surrounding community on Hutchinson Island in Martin County.
+The Elliott Museum is well-supported by the surrounding community on Hutchinson Island in Martin County.
 For this exhibit, the Museum’s collection is augmented by artifacts from a local baseball collector and Elliott supporter, Bob Banasiak.
 Previously, Joseph DePaolo added his priceless collection of thirty-five baseballs signed by Hall of Famers.

 While Mr. Elliott is not a household name today, his genius is evident in the invention of the ball bearing, rack and pinion steering, egg carton, paper cup and the women's bicycle.
 During his life in the 19th and 20th Centuries, he was a prolific collector of Americana.